New Compositions in Traditional Styles

 By choosing maqam huzam we are decolonizing our aesthetics.
 This Arabic mode, in a family with maqam Sikh and maqam Raht al-Arwah, defies Occidental musical practices.
 The Westernisms of harmony and counterpoint are fended, in favor of the endemic intonation and hetero-phonic richness of our Eastern sharqi music.
 We are indulging in something un-imperial, unoccupied, and distinctly ours.

-The Huzam album will be released in early Spring 2022.
-It will be available on all streaming platforms, plus some exclusive & limited CD pressings.
-The ensemble will debut the work in Chicago, followed by select concerts around the USA.
+The Huzam album was released in early Spring 2022.
+It is available on all streaming platforms, plus some exclusive & limited pressings.
+The ensemble debuted the work in Chicago, followed by select concerts around the USA.
 Email Karim Nagi if you wish to share in the proliferation of this distinctive creation.

 In addition to new compositions, the ensemble is highly versed and experienced in multiple genres of traditional Arab music.
 They know hours and hours of traditional and regional repertoire from the Arab world.
 Each member has decades of experience performing for Arab diaspora communities and Arab cultural festivals.
 They particularly enjoy taking an emblematic song passage and regenerating it into imaginative improvised excursions.
 Below is a video of the ensemble improvising on the muqadim overture of a song by the late Egyptian singer Umm Kalthoum.